 This is a collaborative post.

 However, it might not seem it, but gamers, even those who are used to sitting in secure and comfortable environments and getting lost in virtual worlds, need self-care too.
-This is especially true if you play e-sports or game in any competitive capacity, but it’s also true if you simply wish to enjoy the most narrative-focused RPG.
+This is especially true if you play e-sports or games in any competitive capacity, but it’s also true if you simply wish to enjoy the most narrative-focused RPG.

 On top of that, gaming with this self-care in mind can actually help you feel more optimistic and interested in performing more effectively while gaming.
 To me, that sounds like a fantastic combination and the best of both worlds.